benhoyt/symplate/README.md

 Symplate, the Simple pYthon teMPLATE renderer
 =============================================

+**NOTE: I haven't maintained Symplate for years, and don't recommend its use anymore.
+Use the ubiquitous [Jinja2](http://jinja.pocoo.org/docs/2.10/) or the solid and fast [Mako](https://www.makotemplates.org/) instead.**

 Symplate is a very simple and very fast Python template language.

 * [Background](#background)